OrLeviteh/InstagramFeed/README.md

 Hey all!

+In front of you is an easy setup for pulling an instagram feed of a certain #hashtag.

 For a live constant event:
 LiveFeed.html pulls from instagram - 20 newest images (at least according to them, might not have 20) It currently updates every 5 sec.
 Change that in the feed.js file.